tc39/proposal-decimal/README.md

 - [**bignumber.js**](https://www.npmjs.com/package/bignumber.js): ~800K weekly npm downloads
 - [**big.js**](https://www.npmjs.com/package/big.js): ~500K weekly npm downloads

 There are also money-specific libraries such as [dinero.js](https://www.npmjs.com/package/dinero.js) with about 180K weekly NPM downloads.
 Each implementation has slightly different semantics, requires coordination across libraries, adds to total bundle size, presumably performs worse than native implementations could, and creates interoperability challenges.
-We believe Decimal will standardize existing practice.
-Developers are already using decimal libraries, converting numbers to "cents" (error-prone, confusing), using `Number` incorrectly/unsoundly (causing bugs).
+We believe Decimal will standardize existing practice: developers are already reaching for these libraries, or falling back on the error-prone workarounds described [above](#why-use-javascript-for-this-case).
 Decimal doesn't ask developers to adopt something new; it offers a better way to do what they're already struggling to do.

 The three most popular libraries above are each by [MikeMcl](https://github.com/mikemcl).
 They have some [interesting differences](https://github.com/MikeMcl/big.js/wiki), but also share a common shape: an object-and-method API, with rounding modes and precision limits configured on the constructor, and support for inherently rounding operations like square root, exponentiation, and division.
 We plan to learn from developers' experiences with these and other ecosystem libraries as we refine Decimal's design; the discussion continues in [#22](https://github.com/littledan/proposal-bigdecimal/issues/22).

 ## Specification and standards

 Based on feedback from JS developers, engine implementors, and the members of the TC39 committee, we have a concrete proposal.
-Please see the [spec text](https://github.com/tc39/proposal-decimal/blob/main/spec.emu) ([HTML version](https://github.com/tc39/proposal-decimal/blob/main/spec.emu)). are provided below.
+Please see the [spec text](https://github.com/tc39/proposal-decimal/blob/main/spec.emu) ([rendered HTML](http://tc39.es/proposal-decimal/)).
 You’re encouraged to join the discussion by commenting on the issues linked below or [filing your own](https://github.com/tc39/proposal-decimal/issues/new).

 We will use the **Decimal128** data model for JavaScript decimals.
 Decimal128 is not a new standard; it was added to the IEEE 754 floating-point arithmetic standard in 2008 (and is present in the 2019 edition of IEEE 754, which JS normatively depends upon).
 It represents the culmination of decades of research on decimal floating-point numbers.
 Values in the Decimal128 universe take up 128 bits.
 In this representation, up to 34 significant digits (that is, decimal digits) can be stored, with an exponent (power of ten) of +/- 6143.